-When a defendant cannot provide the full cash bail amount, San Marcos Bonding Company can provide a surety bond for the full amount, typically for a fee of 10% of the bond’s value.
+When a defendant cannot provide the full cash bail amount, San Marcos Bail Bonds can provide a surety bond for the full amount, typically for a fee of 10% of the bond’s value.
 San Marcos Bail Bonds gives the court its promise of full repayment if the defendant fails to appear.

 The indemnitor guarantees the defendant’s appearance and is responsible for repaying San Marcos Bail Bonds any losses caused by the defendant’s failure to appear.
 If the court declares that the bond is forfeited due to nonappearance, San Marcos Bail Bonds immediately pays the state the full bond value.
 San Marcos Bail Bonds retains the bond fee whether the defendant is found to be guilty or innocent.

 Private bail bonding has long served both the public and the court system.
 Its right to serve the public is expressed in the Eighth Amendment to the Constitution forbidding excessive bail.

 The indemnitor, or guarantor, system used by San Marcos Bail Bonds has proved itself a highly effective tool.
 With a court appearance rate approaching 100% -considerably higher than “own recognizance” or other release programs -courts are more certain that defendants will appear.
 Additionally, no tax money is risked by utilizing the private sector.

 Private bonding saves taxpayer money by eliminating many of the hidden costs of court-ordered releases, such as the administration and oversight of pre-trial release programs, the acquisition of warrants and the dispatching of deputies to locate and arrest defendants who refuse to appear.
 When a rare non-appearance does occur, denying the state the ability to prosecute, the state receives 100% of the bail money.